 - what a SWOT does for you.

 SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
 It’s a common strategic framework used in business and marketing plans to help you review the current situation of your business and / or your brand.

-You use it to capture and organise relevant external and internal factors, and articulate what they mean for your future plans.
+You use it to capture and organise relevant external and internal factors and articulate what they mean for your plans.
 To start a SWOT, you gather data about :-

 You end up with lots of data and insights.
-But because the SWOT output is usually a one-page summary, it forces you to make choices.
-You can only include what’s absolutely necessary about your current situation and its impact on your future plans.
+However, because the SWOT output is usually a one-page summary, it forces you to make choices.
+You can only include what’s necessary about your current situation and its impact on your plans.